imavrodinov/imavrodinov.github.io/_posts/2019-02-10-leatherworking-acrobatics.md

 For a more distressed look, I first dampened a few random areas with hot water, let it soak in for a few minutes, then applied a generous amount of dark green dye with a cotton pad.
 This part can be repeated several times until the surface looks saturated enough.

-The final area in need of conditioning were the outside edges.
+The final area in need of conditioning is were the outside edges of the leather meet the box rim.

 A cool little thing about leatherworking is that most tools are multi purpose.
 I reused the wooden tool mentioned above to rub the outer edges of the leather until they turned stiff and shiny.
 That's called burnishing.